Hans Aarsleff

-Hans Christian Aarsleff (born 19 July 1925) is a Danish linguist and academic, who has served as emeritus professor of English at Princeton University since 1997.
-Aarsleff is a renowned specialist in the history of linguistics, the history of ideas, and the history of philosophy of the 17th, 18th, and 19th centuries.
+Hans Christian Aarsleff (19 July 1925 – 1 July 2026) was a Danish linguist and academic, who has served as emeritus professor of English at Princeton University since 1997.
+Aarsleff was a specialist in the history of linguistics, the history of ideas, and the history of philosophy of the 17th, 18th, and 19th centuries.

-Biography
+Life and career

 After graduation from the gymnasium with distinction in 1943, majoring in science and mathematics, he studied English language and literature at the University of Copenhagen.
 In 1948 he gained a scholarship for graduate study at the University of Minnesota, where he spent the next eight years until he came to Princeton in 1956.
 His doctoral dissertation, “The Study of Language in England, 1780–1860”, was completed in 1960.
 It was published by Princeton University Press in 1967 (re-issued 1983), and soon became a classic among historians of linguistics.
 He was a much sought-after guest speaker at many conferences and universities in and outside the United States.
 He stayed at Princeton, where he rose to the rank of full professor in 1972, for the rest of his career.
 He was elected to both the American Philosophical Society and the American Academy of Arts and Sciences in 1994.

+Aarsleff suffered a stroke in 2021.
+He died on the morning of 1 July 2026, at the age of 100.